What does the UK sound like?

 On May 26th 2019, I set out to discover what the UK sounds like.

 I cycled almost 5000 miles – to every region of the UK to capture the sounds of people and places.
 In addition, I asked people to send me sounds from their lives.

-The cycle took me a little longer than I had planned, but I met so many people with so many great suggestions for locations to record that more than a few detours were made:)
+The cycle took me just over three months, but I met so many people with so many great suggestions for locations to record in that more than a few detours were made.

 What an experience.
 It’s a cliché, but it was such a pleasure to meet so many brilliant and different people and places along the way.
 Thank you.

-Since I’ve been back, I’ve listened to 1000s and 1000s of sounds that I recorded and orchestrated them into a piece of music - the sounds of the people, the friendliness, the sound of the elements interacting with the architecture and nature, the activities or everyday life - the sounds of people's workplaces and tools, hobbies, art and the different rhythms of different materials, the echoes bouncing off concrete, or through tunnels – all combined to create a unique reflection of The Sound of the UK, 2019.
+Since I’ve been back, I’ve listened to 1000s and 1000s of sounds that I recorded and orchestrated them into a piece of music - the sounds of the people, the friendliness, the sound of the elements interacting with the architecture and nature, the activities or everyday life - the sounds of people's workplaces and tools, hobbies, art and the different rhythms of different materials, the echoes bouncing off concrete, or through tunnels – all combined to create a unique reflection of The Sound of the UK.